I pay higher than basic rate tax - how do I get the extra tax relief?

 - The value of tax relief you’ll get depends on your individual circumstances.

-- The information we’ve given here is a guide to the ways you can reclaim the additional tax relief you’re entitled to if you’re a higher or additional rate taxpayer.
+- The information we’ve given here is a guide to the ways you can reclaim the additional tax relief you’re entitled to if you pay income tax at higher than basic rate.
+It is relevant to schemes that use the relief at source method of collecting personal contributions (this is typically personal pensions).
 How you choose to receive that tax relief is entirely up to you.

-- You can still fill in a self-assessment form or contact your tax office at the end of the tax year even if you’ve already had your tax code adjusted.
+- You can still fill in a self-assessment form or contact HMRC at the end of the tax year even if you’ve already had your tax code adjusted.
 You may need to do this if you’ve increased your payment level or made a number of one-off payments throughout the year, and your tax code hasn’t been amended to take account of this.